sbarnabo/study_stuff_public/2_USNJournal.md

 # The USN Journal
 The USN Journal can be examined using MFTECmd.exe.
 Information on the tool below.
+The USN Journal is useful for looking at update reasons for files such as:
+- file_create
+- file_delete
+- basic_info_change
+- close
+- data_extend
+- data_overwrite
+- rename_new_name
+- rename_old_name

 ## MFTECMD
 ### Sample Command (USNJ): mftecmd.exe -f E:\the\file\location\$Extend\$J -m E:\C\$MFT --csv g:\the\export\location\USNJ